ZacSweers/inspector/README.md

 }
 ```

+Note that you have two ways of checking validation: the non-throwing `isValid()` method for quick
+boolean checks, or the throwing `validate()` method that throws an exception with potentially more
+information.

 ### Annotations

 `@ValidationQualifier` - Like Moshi's `@JsonQualifier` or javax's `@Qualifer`.
 Use these on your own
-annotations for custom behavior.
+annotations to create custom validators with interesting implementations.

 `@InspectorExcluded` - Use this to exclude methods from validation.

-`@ValidatedBy(SomeValidator.class)` - Use this to designate that this should be validated by another validator.
+`@ValidatedBy(SomeValidator.class)` - Use this to designate that this should be validated by
+a specified validator.
+Note that if you use this reflectively, it must also be reflectively instantiable
+or present in the Inspector instance's validators list.

 ### inspector-compiler